 - All travelers will have their temperatures checked upon arrival.

-- Face masks are required in public areas.
+- Face masks are required in all public areas.

 - Social distancing (at least 6.5 feet) must be observed.

 - You may need a tourist visa to enter DR. Check if you need one below.

 What’s open in the Dominican Republic